ash27z/Simple-Portfolio/README.md

 # Simple Portfolio
 ![How it looks like](image.png)

-A minimalist and modern portfolio website template.
-This portfolio is fully responsive and easy to customize.
-Feel free to use the source code for your own projects!
+A minimalist and modern portfolio website src.
+This portfolio is fully responsive and easy to modify.
+Feel free to use the source for your own projects!
 ## Features
 - Responsive design (mobile-friendly)
-- GitHub API integration to display repos
+- GitHub API integration to display your repos
-- Simple and easy-to-edit HTML, CSS, and JavaScript
+- Simple and easy to edit

 ## Portfolio
-You can check out where I used the src of the portfolio: [(https://ash27z-production.up.railway.app/)]
+You can check out where I used the src of the portfolio: https://ash27z-production.up.railway.app/

 ## Installation & Usage
 1. Clone the repository: